-Simple answer: It depends on where you live.
+Simple answer: The need for a car depends on where you live.

-Many ex-pats want to live in a town with easy access to grocery stores, restaurants, and bars.
-If you decide to pick one of those towns, then it is extremely easy to get by without having a car if you live close to town.
+Many ex-pats want to live in a town within walking distance of grocery stores, restaurants, and bars.
+If you decide to pick one of those towns, it is extremely easy to get by without a car if you live close to town.
 But if you live further away from town, you’ll probably need to own a car.

-Both ex-pats and Panamanians have lived in Panama for years without a vehicle.
-You can too if you pick the right place to live.
+Both ex-pats and Panamanians have lived in Panama without a vehicle for years.
+You can, too, if you pick the right place to live.

-* Besides the obvious upfront cost of the vehicle itself, there is the cost for annual insurance, maintenance fees, and gas.
-There are also annual costs of inspections and car registration in Panama.
+* Besides the apparent upfront cost of the vehicle, there is the cost of annual insurance, maintenance fees, and gas.
+There are also annual inspections and car registration costs in Panama.

 * Another factor to consider is the rental unit where you live.
 Is there adequate parking there?
 Is the driveway steep?
-Is there enough room to make the necessary turns to easily go into and out of your space?
+Is there enough room to make the necessary turns to enter and exit your space easily?

-* If you live near the ocean, the saltwater in the air will cause corrosion and thus more maintenance to keep your car protected.
+* If you live near the ocean, the saltwater in the air will cause corrosion and, thus, more maintenance to protect your car.

 * Many ex-pats enjoy walking.
-Walking has many health benefits plus it is a wonderful way to relax and to enjoy the area around you.
-If you live close enough to town, it is possible to walk to the grocery store then take a taxi home when you have many bags of groceries.
+Walking has many health benefits and is a wonderful way to relax and enjoy the area around you.
+If you live close enough to town, it is possible to walk to the grocery store and then take a taxi home when you have many bags of groceries.

-* In Panama City, it’s much easier (and less stressful) to get around using Uber or a taxi.
+* In Panama City, using Uber or a taxi is much easier (and less stressful).
 Driving is very hectic in Panama City.